Brief history of Pskov fortress and city

 First stone fortifications in Krom were erected in 1309.
 In 1323 new fortifications were tested during 18-day German's siege.
 In 1380 the wooden city walls were replaced by stone wall with 9 towers (or kostrys).

-Most fierce siege for all Pskov history was in 1581 during the Livonia War.
+The most fierce siege in all Pskov history was in 1581 during the Livonia War.
 There were 31 attacks of Pole's troops under command of Stefan Batorij during of five month siege.
 The next troubles appeared in 1615 during the "Smutnoe wremja" (The time of havoc).
-The Swedes under rules of the King Gustavus Adolfus stormed the city in the course of two month without success.
+The Swedes under rules of the King Gustavus Adolfus stormed the city in the course of two months without success.

 March 2, 1917 the abdication of the last Russian Czar Nikolai II took place in the emperor's car at the Pskov railway station.

 July 9, 1941 Germans captured Pskov once again.
 There was military, logistic and administrative center of army group "North" during the occupation.
-Pskov was the key point of "Panther" defence line (the northern part of German's "East Rampart").
-July 22, 1944 Pskov was relieved by elements of 128 infantry division of 42 Soviet Army.
+Pskov was the key point of "Panther" defense line (the northern part of German's "East Rampart").
+July 22, 1944, Pskov was relieved by elements of 128 infantry division of 42 Soviet Army.
 The town was destroyed entirely.
 Only 15% buildings of the Pskov city are preserved.
-All it's history monuments were damaged, the museums were depredated and Troitzkij (Trinity) Cathedral was mined.
+All its history monuments were damaged, the museums were deprecated and Troitzkij (Trinity) Cathedral was mined.

 Restoration and conservation works began just after the WWII.
 Extensive Krom's restoration begun in 1960-th and lasted till nowadays.